-Chef Laurent Gras is recognized as one of the most talented and dedicated chefs cooking today, known for his personal and innovative cuisine.
-Gras has attainted 3 Michelin Stars at three different restaurants over two continents.
+Chef Laurent Gras is recognised as one of the most talented and dedicated chefs cooking today, known for his personal and innovative cuisine.
+Gras has attained 3 Michelin Stars at three different restaurants on two continents.
 He has been named “Best New Chef” by Food & Wine Magazine and his Chicago restaurant L2O was lauded as “Best New Restaurant” by Esquire Magazine.
 He is the author of the multiple IACP award-winning online cookbook Laurent Gras: My Provence.

 Laurent Gras was born and raised in Antibes on the Côte d’Azur in France, amid a family and a culture focused on food.
 Growing up he took for granted the fresh fish at the market from the Mediterranean and the family’s olive oil, pressed each December from fruit from their orchards.
 Later, as he began his career and started to travel, he realized his youth had set a standard for the freshest ingredients and an appreciation for simplicity.

 At the age of 15, when the time came to choose his métier, Gras intended to enter a mathematics university.
 On a lark, he took the entrance exam to hotel school with his friends and passed.
 His early resume comprises a formidable list of Michelin starred restaurants and great chefs.
 Each chef had a unique personality that yielded different lessons for the young cook: Jacques Maximin’s spontaneity, Guy Savoy’s generosity and dedication to his staff and la maison, Alain Ducasse’s ambition, Alain Senderens’s thorough research and thought process.